What’s the connection between alcohol and stress?

 There are several risk factors for abuse of alcohol in reaction to stress

 - Experiencing the stressful event of feeling as severe, chronic, intense, or unavoidable.

-- Lacking social support or other resources for coping with stressful events
+- Lack of social support or other resources for helping to cope with stressful events

 - Having a family history of drinking in response to stress.

 - Believing that alcohol will help to reduce stress.

 - Having unhealthy or other problematic drinking behavior preceding the stressful event or feeling.